Water Quality Q&A

-In 2016, the current Water Quality Report, we had 23.92 parts per billion (ppb) of TTHMs at the sample site with the highest rolling annual average.
-The concentration limit, referred to as the Maximum Contaminant Limit, is 80 ppb.
+In 2016, Allen had 23.92 parts per billion (ppb) of TTHMs at the sample site with the highest rolling annual average (RAA).
+The EPA concentration limit, referred to as the Maximum Contaminant Limit, is 80 ppb.
 The highest single TTHM concentration detected anywhere in the system in all of 2016 was 31.8 ppb.

-In 2016, the current Water Quality Report, Allen had 19.25 ppb of HAAs at the sample site with the highest rolling annual average.
+In 2016, Allen had 19.25 ppb of HAAs at the sample site with the highest rolling annual average.
 The concentration limit, referred to as the Maximum Contaminant Limit, is 60 ppb.
 The highest single HAA concentration detected anywhere in the system in all of 2016 was 22.9 ppb.

-The lies and deceit demonstrated by governmental officials following lead contamination in Flint, Michigan could naturally make citizens fearful.
+The lies and deceit demonstrated by governmental officials following lead contamination of drinking water in Flint, Michigan could naturally make everyone fearful.
 Could a repeat of such issues by local leaders happen here in Allen?
 We are happy to provide lead and copper testing data to reduce concerns about issues in Allen.
 Citizens and/or watch groups can also take their own tests for lead.